ncuskey/silver-umbrella/README.md

 - Removed terminal groups (^ . ^) and any group toggling UI.
  - Missing punctuation is flagged directly on the caret between words; carets are individually clickable to override boundary status.
-- Added left-side Discard area: drag tokens to remove them from the stream and KPIs; Undo via button or Cmd/Ctrl+Z.
+- Added left-side Discard area: drag words or individual carets to remove them from the stream and KPIs; Undo via button or Cmd/Ctrl+Z.
 - KPIs now compute CWS using word states plus caret flags (no group acceptance needed).
 - Output text shows the original text with any discarded tokens omitted; the app no longer auto-inserts punctuation.